Comparison of 3 Eye-Tracking Devices | Ayumi Explains the Latest Prices, Subsidy Programs, and How to Choose in 2026

 • For measurement (research)

-Since the feel and target age vary with each software, choose an eye-tracking device with the optimal software.
+Furthermore, since the user experience and target age vary depending on the software, it is important to choose an eye-tracking device with the most suitable software.

-2. Prices and Subsidy Programs for Eye-Tracking Devices
+2. About the Price and Subsidy System for Eye-Tracking Devices

 Child operating a tablet

-Eye-tracking devices used to cost over a million yen, making them inaccessible for many.
+In the past, eye-tracking devices often cost over one million yen, making them inaccessible to many.

-Nowadays, with various technologies being applied to assistive devices, more affordable eye-tracking devices are available.
+Nowadays, various technologies are being adopted in welfare equipment, leading to more affordable eye-tracking devices.

-If you already have a computer or tablet, you can purchase an eye-tracking device for just a few tens of thousands of yen.
+If you already have a computer or tablet device and only need to attach an eye-tracking device, you can purchase one for a few tens of thousands of yen.

-However, integrated eye-tracking devices that include a computer or tablet can cost over 200,000 yen.
+On the other hand, integrated eye-tracking devices that include a computer or tablet often exceed 200,000 yen.

-To support the purchase of these expensive devices, subsidy programs are available to reduce the cost.
+To support the introduction of these expensive eye-tracking devices, there are subsidy systems available to reduce the purchase cost.

-To apply for the subsidy program, the individual with a disability or their guardian must apply to the city or town mayor.
+The application process for the prosthetic device cost subsidy system involves the individual with a disability or their guardian applying to the mayor of their municipality.

-Based on the evaluation or opinion of a rehabilitation consultation center for the disabled, the mayor's decision will determine eligibility for the subsidy.
+Based on the judgment or opinion of a rehabilitation consultation center for persons with physical disabilities, the mayor's decision allows for the provision of the subsidy.

-The user typically bears 10% of the cost, with the monthly maximum determined by household income.
+The user is generally responsible for 10% of the cost, with the monthly maximum burden determined based on household income.

-Since the amount can vary based on the degree of disability and household income, please contact your local government for details.
+Since the burden amount varies depending on the degree of disability and household income, please contact your local government for details.

 Reference:

-3. Top 3 Recommended Eye-Tracking Devices for Individuals with Disabilities
+3. Recommended Eye-Tracking Devices for People with Disabilities

 Tablet